cina3/skillscape/README.md

 # SkillScape

-While developing SkillScape we used macOS or Ubuntu on AWS, but Windows should be similar too.
+While developing SkillScape we used macOS and Ubuntu on AWS, but Windows should be similar too.

 ---